subinps/Instagram-Bot/README.md

 Example: /followers samantharuthprabhuoffl

 /followees <username> - Get a list of all followees of given username.
 If no username given, then your list will be retrieved.

+/fans <username> - Get a list of of followees who follow back the given username.
+If no username given, your list will be retrieved.

+/notfollowing <username> - Get a list of followees who is not following back the given username.

 /tagged <username> - Downloads all posts in which given username is tagged.
 If nothing given your tagged posts will be downloaded.